-Don't head straight to your Irish bank - turn to online money transfer services instead.
-They nearly always offer better exchange rates and lower fees - which means for the same amount of euros you send, the recipient will receive more shillings.
+Don't head straight to your Irish bank – compare specialist money transfer services instead.
+They nearly always offer better KES exchange rates and lower fees, so for the same amount of euros you send, your recipient will receive more Kenyan shillings.

-Compare ways of sending money to Kenya
+Best ways to send money to Kenya from Ireland

 1 - 5 of 5